usc-isi-i2/table-linker/tlu.md

 **Implementation**

 The ISWC GT files have four columns with no column headers.
-The columns in order contain:
+The columns in order are:
 - `file name`: name of the input file for which the current row has GT KG id
 - `column`: zero based column index in the input file
 - `row`: zero based row index in the input file